 Angela Merkel was elected Germany’s first female chancellor.
 Through her pragmatic style of leadership, she successfully sidelined competitors within her party and navigated through numerous crises over 16 years in government.

 Gerhard Schröder (SPD), 1998-2005

 After Helmut Kohl’s fourth term in office, German voters were in a mood for change.
-Gerhard Schröder became chancellor in the first coalition between the SPD and the Greens.
+Gerhard Schröder became chancellor in the first coalition of SPD and environmentalist Greens.
 For the first time, German armed forces were deployed abroad under a NATO mandate, including to Afghanistan.
 Schröder's reorganization of the welfare system, the so-called Agenda 2010, became a real test for his party.

 Helmut Kohl (CDU), 1982-1998

 His term lasted 16 years.
 For many years, Helmut Kohl was seen as sitting things out, in an unflinching, patient style, with no particular interest in big reforms.
 But his big historic achievement stands in stark contrast to this: German reunification and reconstruction of the former GDR.
 Kohl was not only the Chancellor of German Unity — he also pushed for further European integration.